Termination: The attempt to destroy and the rebuilding of the Siletz Tribes

 A Navy veteran who served in World War II, Ed Ben was actively involved in the Tribes’ restoration efforts after the Termination Act passed and was elected to the first tribal council post-Restoration.
 Now an elder at age 93, and following in the footsteps of his father, Archie, Mr. Ben continues to pass on his historical, cultural, and language knowledge about the Tribes to younger generations.

 Alfred “Bud” Lane III is the current vice-chairman of the Confederated Tribes of Siletz Indians Tribal Council, a position he has held off and on since 1987.
 He is a knowledge holder and teacher of the Athabaskan language and culture bearer of Siletz traditions and basketry.
 Siletz children and adults are learning the language, songs, and dances of their ancestors through Bud.
-He is a 2007 ILA Honoree.
+He is a 2007 Indigenous Leadership Award Honoree.